Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems: Results

-The same comparison performed on the lattice Hubbard model shows an even more pronounced difference between the direct measurement of the self-energy and the result obtained from the CDet calculation of the Green's function.
-This is shown in Fig.~\ref{comparison_lattice} where again a $32 \times 32$ lattice is considered.
-At order 4, contribution to the self-energy taken at the first Matsubara frequency obtained from DiagMC on the chosen path in the Brillouin zone is in perfect agreement with the direct measurement of the self-energy using 1PI-Det, and the error bars for both methods are very small (smaller than symbol size).
-The computation of $\Sigma^\sigma$ from the Green's function is more noisy, even if it agrees with the DiagMC benchmark within its error bars.
-The value of the self-energy usually has its smallest variance at the first Matsubara frequency.
-Indeed, as the Matsubara frequency index increases , so does the error bar, as shown in the lower panel for order 3.
-Only the first few Matsubara points have a reasonable error bar in the calculation from the Green's function, while the error bars are smaller than symbol size for the 1PI-Det measurement.
+Figure~\ref{comp_dyson_lattice} shows results for the two-dimensional Hubbard model on a $32 \times 32$ lattice (for $\beta t = 2$ the Hubbard model is in its thermodynamic limit on this lattice).
+At order 3, the contribution to the self-energy taken at the first Matsubara frequency $i\omega_0$ obtained from $\Sigma$Det on a chosen path in the Brillouin zone is in perfect agreement with the EOM method, and error bars for both methods are very small (smaller than symbol size, both curves being on top).
+The computation of $\Sigma^\sigma$ from the Green's function is noisier.
+Error bars actually increase with the Matsubara frequency index when using Dyson's equation, resulting in reasonable results only for the first few frequencies even for small perturbation orders.
 Again, the reason for this large noise is the amplification due to the inversion of the Green's function.
 Also, on the lattice, a direct measurement of the self-energy has the advantage of mainly sampling fairly local diagrams.
 Indeed, at a temperature $T = t/2$, the self-energy very quickly vanishes for non-local components.
 The same is not true for the Green's function that has a slower decay; its stochastic sampling is therefore less efficient.